Free Shipping on all orders over $150

 We’d also recommend taking time out just for you.
 The website donothingfor2minutes.com is the perfect bookmark.

-And don’t forget that 40+ and 55+ have been through pharmaceutical-grade clinical trials that show them to help with anxiety.
+And don’t forget that Merry Peri® and Perky Post® can support your moods, depression and anxiety.
 Indeed, many women find that taking them gives them a sense of calm.

-Take care and reach out if we can be of any assistance.
+Take care and reach out if we can be of any help.

 Resources: